 Any voter who is standing in line at the scheduled close of early voting (local time) is still eligible to cast a vote.

 For information, visit our webpage on Language Assistance for Voting.
 For information about services are available in your particularly county, visit your Supervisor of Elections’ website or contact their office.
 Contact information is here.

 What do I bring with me to vote?
 What form of photo ID do I need?

-When you go to the polling place to vote, you will be asked to provide a current and valid picture identification with a signature.
-Approved forms of picture identification are: Florida driver's license; Florida identification card issued by the Department of Highway Safety and Motor Vehicles; United States passport; debit or credit card; military identification; student identification; retirement center identification; neighborhood association identification; public assistance identification; veteran health identification card issued by the United States Department of Veterans Affairs; license to carry a concealed weapon or firearm issued pursuant to s.
+You will need to bring a current and valid photo identification with a signature.
+Approved forms of photo identification are: Florida driver's license; Florida identification card issued by the Department of Highway Safety and Motor Vehicles; United States passport; debit or credit card; military identification; student identification; retirement center identification; neighborhood association identification; public assistance identification; veteran health identification card issued by the United States Department of Veterans Affairs; license to carry a concealed weapon or firearm issued pursuant to s.
 790.06; or an employee identification card issued by any branch, department, agency, or entity of the Federal Government, the state, a county, or a municipality (Section 101.043, F.S.).